Financial-Times/ft-origami/new-starter-guide/new-starter-to-origami.md

 3. Join the `#ft-origami` channel, then ask the team to add you to the internal channels.

+4. Ask to be added to the @origami-team notifications handle.

+**A notice about @channel and @here** Slack has a feature whereby you can alert everyone in the channel about something you want them to read.
+This can be very useful where something is incredibly important and needs an immediate response.
+In a lot of channels, there are more than 100 people in the channel, and notifying all of them about something is a bit inconsiderate unless it's an emergency.
+Please bear this in mind when using this feature.
+In emergencies, you can use this feature by typing `@here` (for everyone who is logged in) or `@channel` (is for even people who are not logged in).

 ### Code repositories

 1. The public repositories are at [GitHub/Financial-Times](https://github.com/Financial-Times) on GitHub.
 There is some private FT code at [BitBucket](http://git.svc.ft.com/).
 Origami repositories should be public if at all possible.